As-Samra Wastewater Treatment Plant (WWTP), Jordan

 USAID provided $78m for the construction of the As-Samra WWTP.
 The Jordanian Government provided $14m.
 A consortium of banks led by The Arab Bank granted a loan of $60m for the project.
-The Samra Plant Company (SPC), which is comprised of Suez Environment, Ondeo Services, Ondeo-Degremont and Morganti, arranged and provided $17m.
+The Samra Plant Company (SPC), which comprised Suez Environment, Ondeo Services, Ondeo-Degremont and Morganti, arranged and provided $17m.

-The BOT contract comprised of the design, construction, financing and operation of the plant for 22 years.
+The BOT contract comprised of the design, construction, financing, and operation of the plant for 22 years.
 Engicon participated in the project by rendering construction supervision and assisting SPC with other works.

-United Corrosion Technologies supplied glass reinforced plastic (GRP) handrail systems, covered grating systems, ladder systems and support systems for the plant.
+United Corrosion Technologies supplied glass-reinforced plastic (GRP) handrail systems, covered grating systems, ladder systems, and support systems for the plant.

 Financing during the first 18 months of the preparatory phase of commissioning was provided by the Swedish International Development Agency (SIDA).

 The contract value for the expansion phase amounts to $184.3m.
-The Jordan Ministry of Water and Irrigation has awarded the contract to Degremont and Morganti, on behalf of the Jordanian Government.
+The Jordan Ministry of Water and Irrigation awarded the contract to Degremont and Morganti, on behalf of the Jordanian Government.
 The contract's duration includes three years of construction and 22 years of operation.